awsdocs/aws-codebuild-user-guide/doc_source/project-sharing.md

 ## Sharing a project<a name="project-sharing-share"></a>

-The consumer can use the AWS CLI but not the AWS CodeBuild console to view the project and builds you've shared\.
+The consumer can use both the AWS CLI and AWS CodeBuild console to view the project and builds you've shared\.
 The consumer cannot edit or run the project\.

 You can add a project to an existing resource share or you can create one in the [AWS RAM console](https://console.aws.amazon.com/ram)\.